Raivis80/First-Milestone-Project/README.md

  Website is Responsive on most devices such us - mobile devices and Large screen desktop PC's.

 - #### **NavBar**

-    Features custom NavBar with using some of Bootstrap5 elements such us - Display property "d-none d-sm-block" to display/hide elments to viewport size, also features customized bootstrab "drop-down" menu item for mobile devices.
+  Features customized bootstrap NavBar with Bootstrap5 elements such us - "d-none d-sm-block" to display/hide elments to viewport size. bootstrab drop-down menu was modified for mobile devices.

   NavBar is Fully responsive, with 3 designs.. one for desktop computers, one for tablet devices and one for mobile devices.

-    NavBar has Features such us - "Site Link Block Element" To Help navigate the site "Social Media Links element" displays link icons to various social media platforms and Clickable "Brand link block element" once clicked owuld reload the page.
+  NavBar Features - "Site Link Block Element" To Help navigate the site "Social Media Links element" displays link icons to various social media platforms and Clickable "Brand link block element" once clicked owuld reload the page.

   NavBar has display Property "Fixed" As you scroll, it will remain fixed to the top of your browser's viewport.

 - #### **Home Page Design**
    Large background Image spans the full width across the whole viewport size Horizontally and shrinks in size as viewport decreases.